 What is the application deadline?

 The deadline is January 15th for most programs.
+The MFA in Creative Writing deadline is January 1st.
 MA Linguistics and MTESOL have three deadlines: January 15th and April 15th for fall and September 15th for spring.
 (Note: There is a September 15th deadline for international PhD students not seeking funding from the Department of English.)